Purpose unlocks the full potential of young people and their communities.

 Connecting the brilliance of researchers, the wisdom of those who serve young people, and the lived experiences of young people themselves uncovers opportunities to create the conditions that enable purpose cultivation.

-Listen to this episode of This Teenage Life to hear the story of four young people who explored their purpose through The Contribution Project, a shared project of the Purpose Commons and PSiX.
+Listen to this episode of This Teenage Life to hear the story of four young people who explored their purpose through The Contribution Project, a shared project of the Purpose Commons and PSiX at Cornell.

 A young person in a green graduation cap and gown